sait-wbdv/fall-2021/src/courses/cpnt260/day09.md

 description: We will work on creating more maintainable and organized css code, using custom variables to create well organized themes, and tweak pseudo classes using transitions for stylized user interaction.
 date: 2021-09-28
 ---
-## Trophy of the Day: A dynamic and themed web design
+## Trophy of the Day: A responsive and themed web design

 ## Review
 - Trophies from last class